 Many museums and galleries in Warsaw have had a recent “facelift” and they’ve gotten a new design, new exhibitions, new programs and… new visitors, and Królikarnia is one of those.
 Królikarnia added a wooden camera obscura in its backyard and a sweet small book cafe downstairs.

-Additionally, new exhibitions draw younger and less arty (or only interested in sculpting) public.
-The finissage of Przetwory might be an example of that.
+Additionally, the new exhibitions draw in a younger and less arty (or only interested in sculpting) public.
 Also new are the workshops (like for example sewing and knitting during the exhibition of Sara Lipska) and talks.

 Named after a former rabbit warren, Królikarnia is a palace in Warsaw’s Mokotów district built in the classic style of the 18th century.
 Behind the building there is a great terrace, from which you can see much of Mokotów’s green.